 Our final situation to note is that of the Apostle Paul.
 He spent many years faithfully working to present the gospel and bring teaching to many people in many places, including Asia Minor.
 There he did a tremendous work in evangelism, establishing churches in Ephesus, Colossae, Antioch, and more.
 But notice what he says to Timothy at the end of his life.

 15 This thou knowest, that all they which are in Asia be turned away from me; of whom are Phygellus and Hermogenes.
 [Emphasis added]

 Was his work there all for nothing?
+Was he a failure in his work?
 Of course not!
-Many will be in heaven because of his ministry there.
+Many will be in heaven because of his ministry there and elsewhere.
 But ministry can result in disappointments from people.
 People who today are very responsive to the Lord may not be at some point in the future.
 We must always keep our eyes, our focus on the Lord rather than people, even if its family.

 II Timothy 4:1-8

 1 I charge thee therefore before God, and the Lord Jesus Christ, who shall judge the quick and the dead at his appearing and his kingdom;

 2 Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all long suffering and doctrine.

 3 For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears;

 4 And they shall turn away their ears from the truth, and shall be turned unto fables.

 5 But watch thou in all things, endure afflictions, do the work of an evangelist, make full proof of thy ministry.